K-19: The Widowmaker: Production

-K-19: The Widowmaker cost $100 million to produce, but gross returns were only $35 million in the United States and $30.5 million internationally.
-The film was not financed by a major studio (National Geographic was owned by National Geographic Partners, a joint venture with 21st Century Fox and The National Geographic Society), making it one of the most expensive independent films to-date.
-K-19: The Widowmaker was filmed in Canada, specifically Toronto, Ontario; Gimli, Manitoba; and Halifax, Nova Scotia.
+K-19: The Widowmaker cost between $90 to $100 million to produce, but gross returns were only $35 million in the United States and $30.5 million internationally.
+The film was not financed by a major studio (National Geographic Films was a wholly owned taxable subsidiary of the National Geographic Society), making it one of the most expensive independent films to-date.
+The film was shot in Halifax, Nova Scotia; Toronto, Ontario; Gimli, Manitoba; and Moscow, Russia.

-The producers made some efforts to work with the original crew of K-19, who took exception to the first version of the script available to them.
-The submarine's captain presented an open letter to the actors and production team, and a group of officers and crew members presented another.
-In a later script, several scenes were cut, and the names of the crew changed at the request of the crew members and their families.